(Moving Toward the Light II, watercolor on paper, 87 1/2″ x 49″ 2015)

 When you open your copy of Moving Toward the Light, you will be opening the door into a world of beauty–the incomparable beauty of the paintings that Joseph Raffael has created over the last two decades, and the clear, clean beauty of the words of three fine writers on the life and the art and the thoughts of the man who painted them.

 And that is how I began this review, two years ago.
-I have changed nothing in the text except to add this sentence and four more images of Joseph’s wife, Lannis.”
+I have changed nothing in the text but have added four more images of Joseph’s wife, Lannis.”

 (Moving Toward the Light I watercolor on paper, 94 1/2″ x 45″ 2015)

 This finely crafted and intelligent collection of some of Raffael’s best and loveliest paintings will delight you, will enchant you, will not only please you but will fill you with gratitude that something this exquisite exists in our troubled world.
 It is a splendid volume, about which I am going to offer an odd piece of advice: When you open your copy of Moving Toward the Light, be a little cautious.
 Stay awake.
 There are signs along the road; watch for them.

 I have often felt that the galleries and museums that exhibit Joseph’s paintings, the galleries and museums where people stand, or sit–sometimes for hours–gazing at those paintings, should post warning signs, although I’ve never been quite sure what I would have them say.
 All those rooms, filled with all those paintings, many very large, hold you close with images that invite and intrigue–flowers; prayer flags waving over ponds filled with ancient fish; lush gardens; a wall of the artist’s studio; the Mediterranean seen through a window; seashells in a rock garden; a beloved wife.
 This is the stuff of pure happiness.